marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+* FIX: Fix issue with multiple choice not setting properly when loading a saved configuration
+* TWEAK: compatibility with PHP 8.2
+* Compatibility with Yith Catalogue mode
 * ENHANCEMENT: When selecting multiple items in the admin, it is now possible to group the selected items, as well as reorder them
 * TWEAK: Change tooltip container to prevent overlay when scrolling
 * TWEAK: Show "Edit cart item" button on mobile (Default and Old default themes)